Different kinds of beans on a market

-What beans can you eat on the low FODMAP diet?
+Beans and FODMAPs: what beans and legumes can you eat on the FODMAP diet?

-If you follow the low FODMAP diet, you might know that most beans are off-limits.
-Beans are high in galactans and because of that many of them should be avoided in the elimination phase.
+If you follow the low FODMAP diet, you might know that beans can be trigger foods for people with IBS.
+Beans contain a high amount of galactans and because of that large servings of beans can better be avoided in the elimination phase of the low FODMAP diet.

 Have you finished the reintroduction phase and do you know that you can tolerate galactans and, in some cases, fructans?
 Then you can enjoy some more beans in your meals.